 GUATEMALA’S OWN JOSÉ TOLEDO IS MOBILIZING A RELIEF EFFORT TO RAISE FUNDS FOR WORKERS AND FAMILIES OF LA REUNION.

 JOSE TOLEDO SOT FROM WEB.COM: It’s really devastating to see all my friends and workers and some of the caddies that used to live in the villages, two of the villages that got swept away as well.
-So listening to their actual stories, and they’re missing some of their family members, some of them don’t even home to live and the volcanoes still erupting.
-So, we got Rafa Nadal to help us out.
-The link that you guys are gonna see, that foundation we started with my family, and it’s going to go directly to La Renunión.
-I encourage all the players that would like to help for $5 birdies, I think it will be a great cause, and Guatemala will totally appreciate it.
+Some of them don’t even home to live and the volcanoes still erupting.
+So, the whole money and the whole support is gonna be for La Reunion Foundation, the link that you guys are gonna see, that foundation actually we started with my family.
+I think it will be a great cause, and Guatemala will totally appreciate it.
 Es realmente terrible ver a todos mis amigos y los trabajadores y algunos de los caddies que vivían en los pueblos, dos de cuales fueron eliminado completamente.
 Escuchando sus historias, y que muchos de los familiares de ellos están perdidos, algunos ni siquiera tienen casas, y el volcán sigue erupcionando.
 Entonces, todo el dinero y todo el apoyo será para La Reunión Fundación.
 El link que ustedes van a ver es una fundación que mi familia comenzó, creo que será una gran causa, y Guatemala lo apreciará.

 ON BEHALF OF ESTO ES PGA TOUR LATINOAMÉRICA, OUR HEARTS AND THOUGHTS ARE WITH THOSE AFFECTED BY THIS NATURAL DISASTER.